awhitney42/YumYumDonut/README.md

     7 z=y+32:forx=ytoz:reada:pokes+x,a:next:forx=z+1toz+31:pokes+x,0:next:y=x:a$="{wht}"
     8 g=24+e/5:printt$a$h:h=h+1:pokeq+4,0:pokeq+4,17:pokeq+24,15:pokeq+5,6:pokeq+1,g
     9 c=-(j>1):x=peek(v+(j-c*2))+d-(c*b):x=x-int(x/239)*239:pokev+j,x:e=ti/60:return

+The BASIC 10Liner Contest is an extreme challenge of creating an entire video game in 10 lines of BASIC code.

+In order to create a game in 10 lines, multiple BASIC statements are included on each line, separated by the : character.

+Each logical line has a max of 80 characters allowed for the PUR-80 category.
+Loading of data or program parts from mass storage is not allowed.
+The 10 lines cannot contain any machine code—it must simply use the factory built-in BASIC for an 8-bit machine, in this case BASIC V2 on the Commodore 64.

+## BASIC Code Explanation

 - **Line 0 : Set Memory Location Constants, Sprite Pointers, Scoreboard Message, and Reset System Timer**
   - **s** : Sprite Data Memory Location at 12288